elisemercury/AutoClean/README.md

 ### logfile

 Defines whether a logfile should be generated while the AutoClean process runs.
-If set to `True`, it will create the file `autoclean.log` in your current working directory.
+If set to `True`, it will create a `autoclean.log` file in your current working directory.

 You can view a [sample logfile here](https://github.com/elisemercury/AutoClean/blob/main/AutoClean/autoclean.log).